domRiddle/ASF/Home.md

 If you need further help, you can ask either on **[our Gitter chat](https://gitter.im/JustArchi/ArchiSteamFarm)**, or in the **[discussions of our steam group](http://steamcommunity.com/groups/ascfarm/discussions/1/)**.
 Consider using chat for small questions or discussing common ASF things, and group thread for general issues and bugs reporting.

 [![Gitter](https://img.shields.io/gitter/room/JustArchi/ArchiSteamFarm.svg?label=Chat&maxAge=60)](https://gitter.im/JustArchi/ArchiSteamFarm)

+GitHub **[issues](https://github.com/JustArchi/ArchiSteamFarm/issues)** page is being used for ASF TODO list, regarding both features and bugs.
+It has rather strict policy - GitHub is not technical support and all cases which are not suggestions or bug reports should NOT be posted there.
+You have ASF chat and Steam group for general discussion, questions or technical issues.